neoforged/Documentation/docs/resources/server/glm.md

 You will need 4 things:

 1. Create a `global_loot_modifiers.json`.
-    - This will tell Forge about your modifiers and works similar to [tags].
+    - This will tell NeoForge about your modifiers and works similar to [tags].
 2. A serialized json representing your modifier.
     - This will contain all of the data about your modification and allows data packs to tweak your effect.
 3. A class that extends `IGlobalLootModifier`.